-We want to take advantage of the generally lower valuations of privately held Eastern European oil and gas operating companies that have significant production volume and positive cash flows, but little or no reserves.
-By acquiring a company with undeveloped reserves and hiring companies that have engineering and geological expertise to develop the reserves using technologies currently available in United States but not generally used in Europe, we believe that we will be able to create value for our investors.
-For example, while hydraulic fracturing and directional drilling techniques have existed in Europe for a number of years, we believe that recent advances in the United States such as the application of particular reagents, new software solutions, and new drilling technologies, have not yet been widely used in Europe.
+We want to take advantage of privately held Eastern European oil and gas operating companies that have significant production volume and positive cash flows, but little or no reserves.
+By acquiring a company with undeveloped reserves and hiring companies that have engineering and geological expertise to develop the reserves, we believe that we will be able to create value for our investors.